- Special Offers

 Inishbofin Co Galway

 Weather permitting, the boat leaves Cleggan Pier for Inishbofin Island several times daily all year – and it is a pilgrimage that many fans of life on this unspoilt island make as often as possible.
 Known for its wonderful walking (three looped walks, all with stunning scenery), diving, sea angling, beautiful beaches, wildlife - and great traditional music in the evenings – Inishbofin is also blessed with a good choice of places to stay and eat.
 Many regular visitors head for The Dolphin, which siblings Pat and Catherine Coyne have run since 2000, first as a restaurant and now as an environmentally friendly small hotel.
 People love the big, bright bedrooms (some with private sundeck), the sea and mountain views, and the way the building links with outdoor spaces.
 And Catherine is known for her cooking.
-While the bar food is quite traditional, more adventurous evening meals see Catherine combining her own organic vegetables and herbs with local meats and seafood, in menus that change with the seasons.
+While the bar food is quite traditional, more adventurous evening meals see Catherine combining her own organic vegetables and herbs with local meats and seafood, in dinner menus that change with the seasons.
 Self catering accommodation is also available.